paraspell/xcm-tools/packages/xcm-router/README.md

 <br /><br />

 ### Introduction
-XCM Router (Codenamed SpellRouter) is ParaSpell's latest innovation, that allows for seamless XCM Exchanges.
+XCM Router (Codenamed SpellRouter) is ParaSpell's latest innovation that allows for seamless XCM Exchanges.
 Send one token type and receive a different one you choose on the destination chain cross-chain.
 All within one call and three signatures.
 This seamless operation allows for a better user experience, limiting the possibility of user errors.
 The router currently implements the **8 largest Parachain DEXes** and is easy to extend as the number of DEXes with public SDKs increases.
 Together, there are **524** asset pools to choose from, making XCM Router the **largest liquidity bridging tool in the ecosystem**.

 **Exchanges implemented:**
 - Acala / 36 Pools available